dayanacavalcante/Obesity-Estimate/README.md

 ## **_Case Study_**

 The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
 The data set contains 17 attributes and 2111 features.
-My data analysis project is in progress.
+The data analysis project is in progress.

 The data were taken from the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#

 ## **Load Data**

-I load the data with the library Pandas.
+Load data with the Pandas library.
 There are categories variables and numeric variables.
 Also there are variables with different orders of magnitude.

 ## **Exploratory Data Analysis (EDA)**

 ### _Data Processing_

 One of the most time-consuming steps when working with Machine Learning models is data processing.
-It is also essential to make sense of any conclusions I can draw from the data.
-Through the _info()_ function I see that there are not no missing values and the data types.
+It is also essential to understand the conclusions that can be drawn from the data.
+Through the _info()_ function it is verified that there are not no missing values and the data types.

 ```
 <class 'pandas.core.frame.DataFrame'>